Azithromycin drops are used to treat bacterial eye infections.

 - If your symptoms do not improve after using the drops, speak again with your doctor.

 - When you first put the drops into your eye, they may cause blurred vision.
-This should quickly clear, but make sure you can see clearly again before you drive or use machines or tools.
+This should quickly clear, but make sure you can see clearly again before you drive and before you use machines or tools.

 - Take care to avoid spreading the infection from one eye to the other, and to other members of the family.
 Washing your hands regularly (particularly after touching your eyes), and not sharing towels or pillows will help to prevent the infection from spreading.